 - What is the maintenance history of the bike?

-Personally, I keep a running list in Excel with the dates that I have serviced the motorcycle and what was done to it, and whether it was done by me or a shop.
+Personally, I keep a running list in Excel with the dates that I have serviced the motorcycle and what was done to it, and whether it was done by a shop or me.
 I also try to keep receipts for repairs from shops.
 It shows the bike has been maintained and taken care of.
-Of course you can't expect everyone to do this and hand you a log of maintenance but they should be able to tell you the last time the chain was cleaned and lubed, when the oil was changed, when the tires were changed, brake fluid...and so on.
+Of course, you can't expect everyone to do this and hand you a log of maintenance, but they should be able to tell you the last time the chain was cleaned and lubed, when the oil was changed, when the tires were changed, brake fluid...and so on.

 - Was the bike ever dropped or damaged in any way?